Keep Up With McLean!

 McLean SouthEast Adult Psychiatric Partial Hospital Program

 The McLean SouthEast Adult Psychiatric Partial Hospital Program treats individuals ages 18 and older struggling with depression and anxiety disorders, with or without other coexisting mental health conditions.
-Our structured day program focuses on group therapies and skill building and is located in at McLean SouthEast in Middleborough, Massachusetts.
+Our structured day program focuses on group therapies and skill building and is located at McLean SouthEast in Middleborough, Massachusetts.

 The Lincoln Residence provides a supportive and therapeutic setting for adults 18 and over who would benefit from additional support while transitioning to independent living.
 Whether receiving care at our Belmont campus or at outpatient treatment programs elsewhere in the community, we offer the expertise of our program clinicians, who specialize in treating a wide range of mental health conditions, including co-occurring psychiatric disorders.